SirPepe/html-import/readme.md

 ### Events

-`HTMLHTMLImportElement` can fire three events:
+`HTMLHTMLImportElement` can fire four events:

+* `importstart`: Fires when the element starts to load content, e.g. after a change to the attributes `src` or `selector` or after `load()` was called.
 * `importdone`: Fires when the element has imported content
 * `importfail` Fires when importing content has failed (e.g. due to 404).
   Implements a property `detail` that contains the reason for the failure.
 * `importabort` Fires when the element was about to import content, but got interrupted (e.g. by a new `src` value) before it could finish

-All three events bubble and are not cancelable.
+All four events bubble and are not cancelable.
 Old-school attribute event handlers a la `<html-import onimportdone="...">` are not supported at the moment.